Introduction to Views in Apache Hive

 - SHOW TABLES is used to show both tables and views.
 There is nothing like SHOW VIEWS in Hive.

-- DESCRIBE and DESCRIBE EXTENDED statements can be used for views in a similar way as for tables, however, for DESCRIBE EXTENDED, the detailed table information has a variable named typeable which has value = ‘virtual view’ for views.
+- DESCRIBE and DESCRIBE EXTENDED statements can be used for views like for tables, however, for DESCRIBE EXTENDED, the detailed table information has a variable named typeable which has value = ‘virtual view’ for views.

 - EXTERNAL and LOCATION clause also works for views.